Glassy gravity: Discussion

-{\bf Discussion: } We have applied methods from glass theory to count unstable modes in Euclidean quantum gravity, treated for simplicity with the conformal factor only.
+We have applied methods from glass theory to count unstable modes in Euclidean quantum gravity, treated for simplicity with the conformal factor only.
 We have shown that once the background geometry is not fully symmetric, there are many unstable modes.
 These must be stabilized in a UV-complete theory of quantum gravity, thus realizing our claim that gravity is glassy.
 If the universe is stuck in a metastable state, then the partition function vastly overcounts states, and the effective gravitational parameters, such as the CC, may not resemble at all the bare ones.
 If the scenario described here survives more precise calculations, then this provides a partial explanation for why we may experience a tiny CC, uniquely suited to structure formation in the universe \cite{Weinberg89}.

 More generally, we hope to have convinced the reader that techniques from glass physics may be relevant to quantum gravity, and provide a new route to non-perturbative effects without adding any speculative physics beyond Einstein's theory.
+For example, replicas have recently been used as a technical tool in the computation of the path integral \cite{Engelhardt20} and spectral form factor in Jackiw-Teitelboim gravity \cite{Saad18,Saad19}.
+It was argued in these works that one needs to consider `replica wormholes', configurations that stitch together multiple replicas \cite{Almheiri20,Almheiri20a,Almheiri20b,Engelhardt20}.
+Our claim is that importance of nontrivial coupling between replicas has a physical meaning, namely that gravity is glassy, which could be probed more precisely by computing the complexity $\Sigma$.

 Several important avenues for future work present themselves.
-First, one potential criticism of our approach is that the fluctuations in the background geometry have been introduced only through the Ricci scalar, and one may argue that these are gauge artifacts.
+First, one potential criticism of our approach is that the fluctuations in the background geometry have been introduced only through the Ricci scalar, and one may argue that these are either gauge artifacts, or would physically excite graviton modes, which we have neglected.
 A more convincing approach would thus be to consider fluctuations that cannot be removed locally, i.e. topological defects such as black holes or wormholes.
 These could be treated along the lines of \cite{De-Giuli20}.
-Alternatively, it has been argued that in the extreme infrared, the conformal mode becomes dynamical because of the trace anomaly \cite{Antoniadis07}.
-We have checked that when the trace anomaly is added to the action \eqref{S1}, unstable states are again present.
+Alternatively, one could attempt to go beyond the conformal-mode approximation.
+If arbitrary geometries are considered in the path integral, rather than only fluctuations around a reference configuration, then the replicated path integral will have contributions from replica wormholes \cite{Almheiri20,Almheiri20a,Almheiri20b,Engelhardt20}.
+Such configurations can lead to a nontrivial complexity $\Sigma$ without the need to introduce quenched background fluctuations.

 Second, our treatment has been entirely in the Euclidean domain.
 It would be valuable to see how metastable states can be counted, explicitly, in the Minkowski domain.

 Finally, we have followed a logic, common in the physics of disordered systems, to extract essentially dynamical behavior from static computations.
 It would be worthwhile to treat the dynamics directly.
 It was argued recently, in a somewhat different context, that dynamics can be used to make a natural connection between classical disordered systems and quantum field theory \cite{Facoetti19}.